rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 state of the system.
 That means that *they emphasize sequence and state when designing programs*.

-Now, there are a wide variety of imperative programming languages, or programming languages that support imperative programming.
+Now, there are a wide variety of imperative programming languages, programming languages that support imperative programming [9].
 C differs from most of them in that it gives you more direct access to the underlying machine.
 The second characteristic of C programmers is that *they pay attention to the underlying machine*.
 They think about the representation of different types and about ways they can take advantage of the different representations.
 They are willing to work in terms of individual bits.
-As an example of this, in the C implementation of Racket, one bit [9] is used to indicate whether a value is a comparatively small integer (representable in 31 bits or less) or a reference to a value structure [10].
+As an example of this, in the C implementation of Racket, one bit [11] is used to indicate whether a value is a comparatively small integer (representable in 31 bits or less) or a reference to a value structure [12].

 One of the key ways in which C programmers think about the underlying machine is that *they understand pointers and how memory is used*.
 They